Integralist/integralist.co.uk/content/posts/cognito.md

 Another problem we stumbled across was setting a single cookie containing _all_ the user pool tokens (see the next section), and so we would reach a 'request header size limit exceeded' error.

-What we decided to was set multiple cookies to account for the size issue.
+What we decided to do was set multiple cookies to account for the size issue.

 ## JWTs